Skip to main content

 Bundles files into a ZIP archive, transfers, and extracts them using the unzip command on Unix hosts.
 Use this strategy for .zip artifacts when deploying to Unix/Linux targets over SSH, especially if you need to preserve file permissions.

-Original file permissions are preserved when deploying to Unix/Linux systems using SSH.
-Deployments to localhost or across different operating systems (such as Linux to Windows) will not retain POSIX permissions.
+Original file permissions are preserved when deploying to Unix/Linux systems via SSH.
+Deployments to localhost or across different operating systems (for example, Linux to Windows) will not retain POSIX permissions.

 Limitation: